 Our highs have mainly been in the 70s to mid-80s, which is heaven, especially since the house has no air conditioning.
 On the rare days that it gets hotter than that, we can take a cable car up to somewhere higher and cooler.
 There’s also the lake, which people do swim in, but I’m waiting for even hotter weather before I brave the cold water.

 The village of Merlischachen is small and quiet.
 There’s a little grocery store, an ATM, a hotel spread across three or four old buildings by the lake, a good but expensive hotel restaurant, a tiny beach, and a lakeside bar with snacks.
 The rest of the village consists of a mix of traditional and modern houses, a school, and a church.
 Sheep and cows graze the hillside farms above the village, but despite the country feel, we’re close to bigger places: the city of Lucerne is a quick train ride away.

 We typically go into Lucerne on Tuesdays or Saturdays for the riverside farmer’s market to pick up local berries, cherries, greens, and wonderfully fresh dairy products straight from the nearby mountain pastures.
 Food is hideously expensive in Switzerland, so we only eat out a couple times a week and cook the rest of the time.

 In between house chores and work projects, we try to go on two or three outings a week.
-So far, we’ve visited old lakeside cities with medieval buildings, ridden funiculars and cable cars up the sides of several mountains, hiked in meadows and on ridges with stunning views, and strolled through an open-air museum of traditional farm houses and trade buildings from around Swizterland.
-(We’ll post photos from some of those outings over the coming weeks.)
+So far, we’ve visited old lakeside cities with medieval buildings, ridden funiculars and cable cars up the sides of several mountains, hiked in meadows and on ridges with stunning views, and strolled through an open-air museum of traditional farm houses and trade buildings from around Switzerland.
 But every time we return from an excursion, I’m struck by what a treat it is to live in a beautiful, quiet place like this for a while.